JuneHuynh/JuneHuynh/README.md

 # About Me 😄

 Greetings!
-I'm Trọng Huy, hailing from Vietnam, and I'm a Data Scientist🚀
+I'm Huy, hailing from Vietnam, and I'm a Data Scientist🚀

 ## My Projects 🌟